scala-ide/docs/dev/building/building.rst

 ``org.scala-ide.sdt.update-site/target/site_assembly.zip``.
 You can install directly into Eclipse from this update site by adding it as a local update site via the Eclipse "Install New Software ..." action.
-Alternatively, if you make the unpacked site available via a web server, then the http URL of its root directory is acceptable as an ordinary Eclipse update site URL.
+Alternatively, if you make the unpacked site available via a web server, then the HTTP URL of its root directory is acceptable as an ordinary Eclipse update site URL.